The inside scoop on invite-only Delta 360 Status

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

-In 2009, Delta announced a new top-tier status for its most loyal flyers: Diamond Medallion.
+If you look up Delta’s elite status tiers, you’ll see that Diamond Medallion is its top-tier.
 But that’s not the actual top of the heap.
 In addition to published top tiers, like American’s Executive Platinum, Delta Diamond and United Premier 1K, all three carriers offer an even higher level of status, reserved specifically for the biggest spenders.

-Delta 360 is Delta’s version of an invite-only, hyper-exclusive service tier.
+Delta 360 is Delta’s version of an invite-only, hyper-exclusive service tier for its most loyal flyers.
 It compares to American Airlines’ Concierge Key and United’s Global Services.
-Here’s the official description from Delta: “Delta 360° is an annual, invitation-only program for our top SkyMiles Members, offering an exclusive suite of benefits and services even beyond Diamond Medallion Status.
+Here’s the official description from Delta: “Delta 360° is an annual, invitation-only programme for our top SkyMiles Members, offering an exclusive suite of benefits and services even beyond Diamond Medallion Status.
 An invitation into Delta 360° is based on your overall investment with Delta.
 If you’re selected to join, we’ll contact you directly.”

 Intrigued?
 Let’s dive in and see what this exclusive status is all about.

-A separate poster explains that Delta looks at more than just overall spend, including how much control you have over corporate contracts that could funnel vast sums of money into Delta’s coffers.
+A separate poster explains that Delta looks at more than just overall spending, including how much control you have over corporate contracts that could funnel vast sums of money into Delta’s coffers.
+It might also help if you spend a significant amount with Wheels Up.

 Delta Sky Club Executive Membership

-If you wanted to pony up for Executive Sky Club membership, you’d need to pay $845 annually, part ways with 84,500 SkyMiles or pay $75 for 12 monthly installments.
+If you wanted to pony up for Executive Sky Club membership, you’d need to pay $845 annually, part ways with 84,500 SkyMiles or pay $75 for 12 monthly instalments.

 Dedicated phone line with best-in-class agents

-While each of Delta’s published elite tiers (Silver, Gold, Platinum and Diamond) receive priority phone treatment, with increasingly skilled agents assigned to higher tiers, Delta 360 members are able to dial up what amounts to a personal assistant.
+While each of Delta’s published elite tiers (Silver, Gold, Platinum and Diamond) receive priority phone treatment, with increasingly skilled agents assigned to higher tiers, Delta 360 members can dial up what amounts to a personal assistant.
 Based on feedback from current and former Delta 360 members, the dedicated VIP phone line gives them 24/7 access to the crème de la crème.

 These agents are given extra autonomy to cut through red tape and do whatever is necessary to get Delta 360 members out of jams when it comes to irregular operations (IROPS) and weather-related delays/cancellations.
 They’re also more likely to bend the published rules when members need to make schedule changes or add legs to itineraries.